000bmoore-max/PKI-Portfolio-Brittany-Moore/labs/week-02/Submissions /encrypted/encrypted.md

 Explain **why the results matter**.

 Examples:
+The issuer is important in PKI because a trusted issuer needs to be verified.

 - Why the issuer is important in PKI
 - Why SAN is required for modern TLS validation
 - Why the certificate chain validates successfully
 - Why a misconfiguration would cause a failure

 ---